 As you think about your practice in 2020, you may be considering how to maximize your Medicare payments through the Merit Based Incentive System, known as MIPS.

 Most physiatrists will report under MIPS, which has a direct impact on future Medicare payments, according to Dr. Mark Huang and Robert Jasak.
 The program is updated annually, and 2020 performance will adjust Medicare payments anywhere from a 6.2 percent increase to a 9 percent decrease in 2022, so this is a long game.

 Huang and Jasak presented a session at the 2019 annual assembly of the American Association of Physical Medicine and Rehabilitation (AAPM&R) titled “MIPS 2020: Preparing Your Practice for Reporting and Strategies to Improve Performance.”

 It’s also important to remember that MIPS is not an all or nothing proposition, so there is value in completing what you can and reporting it, even if you can’t achieve all of the benchmarks.

 Who Is Excluded from MIPS?

-First things first: are you even required to report for MIPS?
-Jasak explained that if your volume of Medicare patients is low, you may be excluded from MIPS in 2020.
+First things first: Are you even required to report for MIPS?
+If your volume of Medicare patients is low, you may be excluded from MIPS in 2020, Jasak explained.
 The low volume threshold now stands at fewer than 200 Medicare patients or less than $90,000 in Medicare revenue.
 Check your tax ID on the CMS site to determine if you are required to participate, as about 45 percent of physicians will be excluded with no requirement to report.